Supervisory Control of Quantum Discrete Event Systems: One-way Quantum Finite Automata (1QFA)

-In this section we serve to review the definitions of MO-QFA, MM-QFA and 1QFAC together with related properties, and we prove that MO-QFA can not accept with cut-point any prefix-closed languages, but MM-QFA and 1QFAC can accept with bounded error prefix-closed regular languages by constructing and verifying a number of examples.
-So, in this paper, MM-QFA and 1QFAC are employed to simulate QDES.
+In this section we serve to review the definitions of MO-1QFA and 1QFAC together with related properties, and the decidability method of equivalence for 1QFAC is recalled.
 In the interest of readability, we first recall some basics of quantum computing that we will use in the paper.
-For the details concerning quantum computing, we can refer to \cite{NC00, KLM07}, and here we just briefly introduce some notation to be used in this paper.
+For the details concerning quantum computing, we can refer to \cite{NC00}, and here we just briefly introduce some notation to be used in this paper.